What Is Inattentive ADHD, and Do I Have It?Nope, it’s not just TikTok brain.

 How is predominantly inattentive ADHD diagnosed?

-To be diagnosed with ADHD as an adult, you have to have at least six symptoms of either inattention or hyperactivity/impulsivity (or at least six from both categories) that are seriously effing with your daily life, explains Dr. Zylowska.
-A diagnosis of inattentive ADHD requires someone to have six or more of the inattentive symptoms for at least six months, like missing details, making careless mistakes, having trouble sustaining attention, consistently losing things, and avoiding tasks that take sustained mental effort, according to the DSM-5-TR.
+To be diagnosed with ADHD as an adult, you have to have at least five symptoms of either inattention or hyperactivity/impulsivity (or at least five from both categories) that are seriously effing with your daily life, explains Dr. Zylowska.
+A diagnosis of inattentive ADHD requires someone to have five or more of the inattentive symptoms for at least six months, like missing details, making careless mistakes, having trouble sustaining attention, consistently losing things, and avoiding tasks that take sustained mental effort, according to the DSM-5-TR.

 How is predominantly inattentive ADHD treated?

 Though researchers aren’t really sure what causes some people to be diagnosed with one type of ADHD versus another, each type can be managed the same way, says Dr. Zylowska.
 That usually includes medication and working with a therapist to find techniques and create habits to work around your symptoms, adds Dr. Hamdani.
 For people with the inattentive type, learning effective ways to plan and organize can be super helpful, she adds.